HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 ![image](insert_image_url_here)

-LCP varied slightly from FCP in terms of differences in performance by rank.
-For LCP, these differences were closer, and a higher proportion of origins in the top 1,000 had poor LCP.
+For LCP, the differences in performance by rank were closer than FCP.
+Also, a higher proportion of origins in the top 1,000 had poor LCP.
 On WordPress, [28% of origins experienced good LCP](https://datastudio.google.com/s/kvq1oJ60jaQ).
 This is an opportunity to improve user experience as poor LCP is usually caused by a handful of problems.

 ### The LCP Element